Gradient Flows for Regularized Stochastic Control Problems: Introduction

 \section{Introduction}

 Stochastic control problems are ubiquitous in technology and science and have been a very active area of research for over half-century \cite{krylov1980controlled,bertsekas1995dynamic,bensoussan2004stochastic,bensoussan2011applications,fleming2006controlled,carmona2018probabilistic}.
-Two classical approaches to tackle the (stochastic) control problem are dynamic programming or Pontryagin's optimality principle.
-Both are used to establish existence (and possibly uniqueness) of solutions to the control problem (this, depending on the context, means either the value function or the optimal control).
+Two classical approaches to tackle the (stochastic) control problem are dynamic programming principle and Pontryagin's optimality principle.
+Either can be used to establish existence (and possibly uniqueness) of solutions to the control problem (this, depending on the context, means either the value function or the optimal control).
 Either approach can form basis for the derivation of approximation methods.
-Numerical approximations are almost always needed in practice and almost never scale well with the dimension of the problem at hand.
-Indeed, the term ``curse of dimensionality'' (computational effort growing exponentially with dimension) has been coined by R. E. Bellman when considering problems in dynamic optimisation~\cite{bellman1966dynamic}.
+Numerical approximations are almost always needed in practice and rarely scale well with the dimension of the problem at hand.
+Indeed, the term ``curse of dimensionality'' (computational effort growing exponentially with dimension) was coined by R. E. Bellman when considering problems in dynamic optimisation~\cite{bellman1966dynamic}.

-This work provides a new perspective by establishes a connection between stochastic control problems and the theory of gradient flows on the space of probability measures and show how they are fundamentally intertwined.
-The connection is reminiscent of stochastic gradient type algorithms widely used in the reinforcement learning community to solve, high-dimensional, control problems~\cite{doya2000reinforcement, sutton2018reinforcement}.
-Our setup encompasses the setting of stochastic relaxed controls that dates back to the work of L.C.
-Young on generalised solutions of problems of the calculus of variations~\cite{young2000lectures}.
-We derive Pontryagin's optimality principle for the control problem under consideration.
-From this, we identify the gradient flow on the space of probability measures along which the corresponding cost function is decreasing.
-This is the spirit dissipation of ``free energy'' function studied with Otto calculus as presented in~\cite[Section 3]{OV00} and~\cite[Chapter 15]{villani2008optimal}.
-We show that for regularised stochastic control problems, the gradient flow converges to invariant measure, which is the optimal solution of the control problem.
-We observe that this convergence is exponential if the the problem is sufficiently convex.
-This work extends the analysis in~\cite{hu2019meanode} and~\cite{jabir2019mean}, that considered gradient flow perspective for solving differential control problems with ODE dynamics and were motivated by the desire to developed a mathematical theory of deep learning.
+This work provides a new perspective by establishing a connection between stochastic control problems and the theory of gradient flows on the space of probability measures and shows how they are fundamentally intertwined.
+The connection is reminiscent of stochastic gradient type algorithms widely used in the reinforcement learning community to solve high-dimensional control problems~\cite{doya2000reinforcement, sutton2018reinforcement}.
+We also refer the reader to \cite{gobet2021newton,chassagneux2021learning,kerimkulov2020exponential,kerimkulov2021modified,ito2021neural} for recent work on iterative algorithms for stochastic control problems.

-The gradient flow, together with probabilistic numerical methods, provides a basis for a new class of algorithms for solving data-dependent stochastic control problems in high dimensions.
-See~\cite{jabir2019mean} for error estimates established for the case of relaxed, deterministic control problems.